Witiko/doctoral-thesis/main.md

-For ARQMath-3, I proposed the historically first *math open-domain question answering task (Math OpenQA)*. [@novotny2021proposala; @novotny2021proposalb] Unlike finding answers, Math OpenQA systems can be generative and synthesize answers from multiple sources, pushing the envelope of math information retrieval.
+For ARQMath-3, I proposed the historically first *math open-domain question answering task (Math OpenQA)*. [@novotny2021proposala; @novotny2021proposalb] Unlike systems for finding answers, which can only retrieve existing documents, Math OpenQA systems can generate answers to novel questions from multiple sources.

 ## Systems
 \label{sec:systems}

-% Tabulka výsledků jednotlivých systémů v soutěžích (TODO ilustrace)
-% \label{tab:systems}
+ /figures/systems.tex

-In this section, I will describe the math information retrieval search engines that received the best accuracy in the competitions.
+In this section, I will describe the math information retrieval search engines that received the best accuracies in the competitions, see Table
-For ease of comparison, the medal-winning results of the systems are listed in Table \vref{tab:systems}.
+\vref{tab:systems}.
-@liska2015building [Section 2.1; @guidi2016survey; @ruzicka2018math, Section
+@liska2015building [Section 2.1] @guidi2016survey @ruzicka2018math [Section
 2.3] describe other systems of historical significance.

 ### MathWebSearch